 2 Private Policing of Images in Canada / Steven Kohm

-3 Postsecondary Security in Canadian Context / Erin Gibbs Van Brunschot
+3 Postsecondary Security in the Canadian Context / Erin Gibbs Van Brunschot

 Part 2: Private Actors in City Spaces and Surveillance

-4 Policing Canadian Smart Cities: Technology, Race & Private Influence in Canadian Law Enforcement / Jamie Duncan and Daniella Baretto
+4 Policing Canadian Smart Cities: Technology, Race, and Private Influence in Canadian Law Enforcement / Jamie Duncan and Daniella Barreto

 5 Platforms and Privatizing Lines: Business Improvement Areas, Municipal Apps, and the Marketization of Public Service / Debra Mackinnon

-Part 3: Private Actors in Courts and Law
+Part 3: Private Influences and Privatization in Courts, Prisons, and Jails

 6 Private Risk Assessment Instruments and Artificial Intelligence in Canada’s Criminal Justice System / Nicholas Pope and Rebecca Jaremko Bromwich